laminas/documentation/CONTRIBUTING.md

             toc_depth: 2
     ```

-When you have completed each of these steps then, from the root directory of the project, run `mkdocs serve &`.
+When you have completed each of these steps then, from the root directory of the project, run `mkdocs serve`.
 This builds the documentation locally, making it available on `http://127.0.0.1:8000`, if the port is not already in use, and actively watch for changes.
 If changes are detected, the documentation is automatically regenerated, saving you the trouble of having to do so manually.